top of page

 Ohh!
 Technology!
 Eww...technology...what a damn Beast.

 It's been more than 25 years since the Internet became a commonplace thing, starting with electronic mail in basic DOS.
-Since then, we have spent thousands and thousands of dollars on smartphones, smart TVs, smart watches, smart cars, smart doorbells, smart cars, and more.
-How amazing it all is, and yet what's so stupid is how obsessed we've become with it all.
-Most technology is now simply and mindlessly commonplace and "necessary."
-But some technology is just a wild beast, too easily allowed to get out of control and do more harm than good.
-For me, my phone is my beast.
+Since then, we individually have spent thousands and thousands of dollars on smartphones, smart TVs, smart watches, smart cars, smart doorbells, smart cars, and more.
+How amazing it all is, and yet how obsessed we've become with it all.
+Most technology is now commonplace and necessary.
+But sometimes technology becomes a wild beast, too easily allowed to get out of control and do more harm than good.

-I am constantly attached to my phone, physically or wirelessly, to get messages, emails, weather alerts, news updates, calendar reminders, delivery notifications, answers, directions, wake-up alarms.
-I use my phone to read books, do math, manage contacts, track the kids, play music, store coupons, log work time, manage money, see what friends are up to, find creative inspiration, keep my golf scores, make me laugh, store my boarding passes, play games, watch movies, take pictures, keep to-do lists, listen to podcasts, access my health records.
+Take our cell phones.
+We are attached to our phones, physically or wirelessly, to get messages, emails, weather alerts, news updates, calendar reminders, delivery notifications, answers, directions, wake-up alarms.
+We use our phones to read books, do math, manage contacts, track the kids, play music, store coupons, log work time, manage money, see what friends are up to, find creative inspiration, keep golf scores, get a laugh, store boarding passes, play games, watch movies, take pictures, keep to-do lists, listen to podcasts, access health records.
 You name it.
-I can do pretty much everything on my phone except eat and bathe.
-It's no wonder I'm so attached.
+We can do pretty much everything on our phones except eat and bathe.
+It's no wonder we're so attached.

 Most of these are good reasons to be attached.
-But when does an attachment become an addiction?
-When does it cause harm?
-When does the attachment become unhealthy?
-When it's the reason I don't get things done.
-For me, it's when it prevents me from being active, when it keeps me from being productive, or when it's causing unbalance and unhappiness.
-My phone is like a wild beast, and sometimes it's on the loose.
-How in the hell do I manage a beast I can't realistically live without?
+But when does an attachment become unhealthy?
+When it's the reason you don't get things done.
+When it prevents you from being productive or active, or when it's causing unbalance and unhappiness.
+How do we manage a beast we can't live without?

-1. Remind myself that my beast is not my pet.
-My beast needs to have VSBs to keep me safe.
-Having a beast on the loose can harm my physical, emotional, and spiritual health.
+1. Remind yourself that a beast is not a pet.
+It's wild.
+A beast needs boundaries to keep you safe.
+A beast on the loose can harm us.

-3. How bad, really, is my beast?
-How is my beast affecting my overall physical, mental, and spiritual health?
-I set up a rating system: 1 = I have VSBs for my beast, and it is well controlled.
-I lead a very well-balanced life, and I'm very happy.
-2 = My beast gets out of its VSBs fairly often, but I can corral it back in easily.
-I'm fairly balanced and happy, or if I'm not, it's not the beast's fault.
-3 = My beast gets out often, and I let it wander.
-I know it's doing damage, but I tell myself I'm totally fine even though I know I'm fooling myself.
-I'm not.
-4 = My Very Strict Boundaries are only Strict Boundaries.
-Actually, they are just boundaries.
-OK, my beast has a one-sided boundary, and it's when I'm sleeping.
-My beast is pretty much in control.
-5 = My beast has no boundaries.
-I know it probably needs them, but my beast and I are so blindly in love that nothing will come between us.
-Not even the real world.
-My beast is my world.
-For me, my beast is a misbehaving 3.
-Once in awhile it's a 1, sometimes a 2.
-Lately, though, a 3.
-Hence this blog.
+3. Determine how bad the beast is for you.
+How is the beast affecting your overall physical, mental, and spiritual health?
+Here's a rating system to decide: 1 = The beast has boundaries, and it is well contained.
+You lead a very well-balanced life, and you are very happy.
+2 = The beast gets out of its cage fairly often, but you can corral it back in easily.
+You are fairly balanced and happy, and if not, it's due to other circumstances.
+3 = The beast gets out often, and you let it wander.
+You know it's doing damage, but you tell yourself you're totally fine even though you know it's causing damage.
+4 = The beast has boundaries but they are not enclosed.
+A boundary on only one side (like when you're sleeping), is not a boundary.
+5 = The beast has no boundaries.
+You are so blindly in love with the beast that you don't care what it destroys.
+You're not in the real world.
+The beast is your world.

 Blog Post